David Bredehoft

 David J. Bredehoft, Ph.D., CFLE, is the former chair of the Department of Social and Behavioral Sciences at Concordia University, Saint Paul, in Minnesota as well as a former Professor of Psychology and Family Studies.
 Along with Jean Illsley Clarke and Connie Dawson, he is a co-author of the 2003 parenting book How Much is Enough?
 Everything You Need to Know to Steer Clear of Overindulgence and Raise Likeable, Responsible, and Respectful Children.

 Background and education

 Dr. Bredehoft earned a B.A. in Psychology and a Master of Education in Educational Psychology from the University of Oklahoma, and a Ph.D. in Family Social Science from the University of Minnesota.
-Dr. Bredehoft holds four academic degrees within the fields of psychology, family social science, and educational psychology.
+Dr. Bredehoft holds four academic degrees in the fields of psychology, family social science, and educational psychology.
 He has over thirty-five years of experience in research, marriage and family therapy, and teaching.
 He is a licensed psychologist in the State of Minnesota.
-The National Council on Family Relations named him 2003 Certified Family Life Educator of the Year.
+The National Council on Family Relations in 2003, named him the Certified Family Life Educator of the Year.